Gugliamo/ChatServerClient/README.md

 Private allows for private messages to a specific user (ex. private DifferentUsername hello there =] ).

-Although there is a supplied client program, telnet connection to the server is supported for demonstration purposes.
+Although there is a supplied client program, telnet and SSH connections to the server is supported for demonstration purposes.
 Semaphores are used throughout the server program as this is a multi-client, multi-threaded program.